vivzero/ThinkPad-X230-OpenCore/README.md

 # ThinkPad X230 Hackintosh
 Tested with macOS Catalina and Big Sur

 For Monterey, use OCLP to regain GPU acceleration.
-It requires disabling SIP and AMFI.
+It requires disabling SIP.

-To do so, toggle SIP to Disabled in OpenCore Boot Menu, and uncomment boot-args in config.plist.
+To do so, select Toggle SIP in OpenCore Boot Menu.

 ## Specs
 | Parts | Details |